OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Data Analysis

-While inspecting datasets that include multiple categorical variables, I realised that if I were to transpose those cat variables from columns into rows, it would help tremendously with my next step exploratory data analysis work.
+While inspecting datasets that include multiple categorical variables, I realised that if I were to transpose those cat variables from columns into rows, it would help tremendously with my next steps for the exploratory data analysis work.

 Hence, I discovered and decided to resort to a function, called **stack()**, to achieve that.